paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ```

 #### PushButton
-At the very least a player has to push a button to start the game.
+At the least a player has to push a button to start the game.
 You can select the button by the name and path in the hierarchy or a `Button` reference.

 ```C#
 yield return PushButton("Canvas/Show Quote");